taikt/algorithm/README.md

 # algorithm
-Desribe data structure and algorithms and their implementation
+Describe data structure and algorithms and their implementation